Got Crypto? Save 30% with CRYPTO30 — Orders over $99 ship FREE in USA!

 Why Are Drug Prices Higher in the US?

-Have you ever wondered why the same medication can cost so much more in the U.S. than in other countries like Germany?
-Take Ozempic, a drug for managing diabetes and aiding weight loss.
-In the U.S., it’s priced at around $969 per month, while in Germany, it’s closer to $59.
-That’s a massive gap—and it’s not just hype.
-We’re here to break down exactly why drug prices are higher in the U.S., sticking to accurate numbers and clear reasons, no fluff or exaggeration.
-Plus, we’ll explore how small health steps—like using clean water from Oneness Drops—can make a difference while we wait for bigger fixes.
+Ever wonder why the same medication costs so much more in the U.S. than in countries like Germany?
+Take Ozempic (semaglutide) a diabetes and weight management drug.
+In the U.S., it averages $969 per month, while in Germany, it’s around $59.
+That’s not hype, that’s reality.
+Let’s break down why drug prices are higher in the U.S., and what small health steps can still make a difference while we push for bigger change.

 Why Are Drug Prices Higher in the U.S.?
-Five Clear Reasons
+5 Key Reasons

 2. A Fragmented Healthcare System